Course Catalog

 5 units

 Covers current research and theory related to children and technology.
 Topics include: how children learn to use new technologies; how technology use impacts children's thinking; computer gaming and aggression; and how children's social relationships are influenced by technology.
-Satisfies the seminar requirement.
-Prerequisite(s): courses 1 and 10; and 3 or 100; and satisfaction of Entry Level Writing and Composition requirements.
-Enrollment restricted to senior psychology majors.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): PSYC 1, PSYC 10 and PSYC 100; and satisfaction of Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior psychology and cognitive science majors.
 Enrollment limited to 30.

 PSYC 120